CURRENT MOOD: Post-Oktoberfest depression. ☹️ 🙅🏻 💩

 OKTOBERFEST RECAP | WHAT I LEARNED IN 2016

 When you’re at an event like Oktoberfest in Munich, everything is happening so fast that you may not even realize you’ve tucked your dirndl into your underwear.
 Because of this, you don’t notice all that you’ve learned this go around until you’re back at home under a blanket of Kleenex and damp washcloths.
 And cats, let’s be real here.
 Now that I’ve had some time to review my time in Germany (and also shower, but didn’t), here’s what I learned at Oktoberfest 2016:

-- My Schneeberg brings all the boys to the yard.
-And they’re like, “Gimme some more of that white shit that goes up my nose.”
-Told you I’d be good as selling drugs… Translated literally that bottle says, “Poschl’s Refreshment-Prize… Snow mountain… with grape sugar.”
+⇢ My Schneeberg brings all the boys to the yard.
+And they’re like, “Gimme some more of that white stuff that goes up my nose.”
+Told you I’d be good at selling drugs… Translated literally that bottle says, “Poschl’s Refreshment-Prize… Snow mountain… with grape sugar.”
 For more information on the white powder you see everyone snorting at Oktoberfest, see this post before forwarding this one to the proper authorities.

 WHAT IS UP with the naked restroom babies?
 I mean, I’m glad someone is showing me the way to the toilet but why a naked baby on what looks to be a crock of French onion soup?
 Is there a story behind this?
 And why are there two circles on his arrow?

 Also, what’s with the clothespins?
 I have no recollection of this from before.
 You’re just supposed to wear them around on your shirt?
 Like a cast member from the movie The Help?